ChristophSchranz/StatefulStreamProcessor/README.md

 **In a nutshell, a time-series join matches each record within one time-series with its previous and subsequent complement from the other time-series.**
-This property should pertain **independent of the record's ingestion time** (the record are only ingested in order within each stream, but not across them).
+This property should pertain **independent of the record's ingestion time** (the records should be ingested in order within a stream but not across them, as it is guaranteed by e.g. Apache kafka).
 In the following figure, for two different ingestion orders, the three join cases are depicted:

 ![localstreambuffer_join-cases](docs/localstreambuffer_joins.png)

-The implementation including a short test script is in `05_LocalStreamBuffer/local_stream_buffer.py`.
+A demo-implementation including a short test script is available in `05_LocalStreamBuffer/local_stream_buffer.py`.
 To run it, start:

 ```bash
 cd 05_LocalStreamBuffer